cribemont/django-rest-api/README.md

-# Reset API with Django / Python
+# REST API with Django / Python